How to Do a Balance Transfer the Smart Way

 • Promotional APR: This generally ranges from 0% to 1%.

 • Regular (or “go-to”) APR: When the promotion period ends, your transferred balance will be subject to a new, higher variable APR.
-The APR assigned to your account when you open it will depend on your credit score.
+This APR will depend on your credit score

 What are balance transfer fees?

-As you compare offers, keep in mind that balance transfer cards with 0% interest rate and long promotion lengths are fairly common.
-For large balance transfers, it’s generally best to get a card like this.
-For small-balance transfers, you might save more by going with a card that has a shorter promotional period but no transfer fee.
+But for a small-balance transfer, you might save more by going with a card that has a shorter promotional period but no transfer fee.

-Let's say you have a credit card balance of $4,000 at a current interest rate of 21%.
-If you pay $334 per month, it would take 14 months and you'd pay $528 in interest.
+For example, say you have a credit card balance of $4,000 at a current interest rate of 21%.
+If you pay $334 per month, it would take 14 months, and you'd pay $528 in interest.

-However, if you take advantage of an offer at a 0% intro APR for 12 months with a 3% fee, you would pay $120.
-If you pay $334 per month you could pay off the balance before the promotional period ends.
-This saves you $408 dollars — which is over 10% of your original balance.
+However, if you take advantage of a 0% intro APR for 12 months with a 3% fee, you would pay $120.
+If you pay $334 per month, you could pay off the balance before the promotional period ends.
+This saves you $408, which is over 10% of your original balance.

 You can use a balance transfer calculator like this one to figure out which card promotion will help you save the most.